irlcode/RFSD/README.md

 - 🏗️ Restores as much data as possible through non-invasive data imputation, statement articulation, and harmonization.

-The RFSD is hosted on 🤗 [Hugging Face](https://huggingface.co/datasets/irlspbru/RFSD) and [Zenodo](https://doi.org/10.5281/zenodo.14622208) and is stored in a structured, column-oriented, compressed binary format Apache Parquet with yearly partitioning scheme, enabling end-users to query only variables of interest at scale.
+The RFSD is hosted on 🤗 [Hugging Face](https://huggingface.co/datasets/irlspbru/RFSD) and [Zenodo](https://doi.org/10.5281/zenodo.14622208) and is stored in a structured, column-oriented, compressed binary format Apache Parquet with yearly partitioning scheme, enabling end users to query only variables of interest at scale.

 The accompanying paper provides internal and external validation of the data: [https://doi.org/10.1038/s41597-025-05150-1](https://doi.org/10.1038/s41597-025-05150-1).

-Here we present the code used to create the dataset, as well as the instructions for importing the data in R or Python environment and use cases.
+Here we present the code used to create the data set, as well as the instructions for importing the data in an R or Python environment and use cases.

-## Importing The Data
+## Importing the Data

 You have two options to ingest the data: download the `.parquet` files manually from Hugging Face or Zenodo or rely on 🤗 [Hugging Face Datasets](https://huggingface.co/docs/datasets/en/index) library.